 For Christmas at our house, we rarely have “formal” sit-down meals.
 It’s almost always all about appetizers or buffet-worthy entrees with lots of desserts.

 There’s a festive beverage for the adults …

-The comforting hot cider drink that can be made for all to enjoy …
+The comforting hot cider drink that can be made for all (including the kiddos) to enjoy …

 A little Black-Eyed Pea Soup—hearty and comforting—to take the chill off … something different from the traditional, rich fare.

 The favorite appetizer—Crab Ball (a divine crab spread made from just two ingredients) …

 and there are Mom’s Deviled Eggs, too.
 (As you can see, a few get eaten immediately!)
 And, that decadent fudge of hers that I keep mentioning.
 One day, I’ll have a healthier version to share.

 Getting in some of the green stuff means Great Salad—that salad that will have everyone eating salad and loving it!